McKinney, TX (April 15, 2026) – A multi-vehicle collision was reported Monday afternoon on the entrance ramp to US-75 near White Avenue in McKinney.

 What Makes Highway On-Ramps Particularly Risky in Texas?

 Entrance ramps on Texas highways are designed to help drivers merge into faster-moving traffic, but they can also be spots where crashes happen more frequently.
 The transition from a slower surface street to a high-speed highway requires drivers to adjust their speed quickly while watching for gaps in traffic.
-When multiple vehicles are making that same move at once, the margin for error shrinks considerably.
+When multiple vehicles make the same move simultaneously, the margin for error shrinks considerably.